Existence of a highest wave in a fully dispersive two-way shallow water model: Numerical Observations

 Figure \ref{fig:bifcurve1} depicts the bifurcation branch starting at $(c_0, \varphi_0)$, along with a close-up of the turning point and the end of the bifurcation curve, which was found using the condition that $\varphi=\gamma$.
 The wave speed decreases initially, indicating a subcritical pitchfork bifurcation that will be rigorously established in Proposition~\ref{prop:local}.
-A further observation is that the wave speed $c(\eps)$ along the global bifurcation curve is contained in a compact subinterval $(0,1)$.
+A further observation is that the wave speed $c({\tau})$ along the global bifurcation curve is contained in a compact subinterval $(0,1)$.
 This will be a key element in characterizing the global structure of the bifurcation curve, in particular when showing that it does not form a closed loop, as well as when demonstrating that the limiting wave at the end of the bifurcation curve is nontrivial, see Lemmas~\ref{lemma:uniqueness} and~\ref{lemma:c_uniformbound}.
+The structure of the bifurcation curve itself, specifically the existence of a turning point, is so far not understood.

 Solutions $ \varphi$ of the profile equation \eqref{profile} with wave speed $c$ along the bifurcation curve are depicted in Figure \ref{fig:bifcurve2}.
 The increasing amplitude of the waves corresponds to moving farther up the global bifurcation branch in Figure \ref{fig:bifcurve1}.
 The small-amplitude waves are perturbations of a multiple of $ \cos{(x)}$, a fact that is consistent with the bifurcation formulas derived in Proposition~\ref{prop:local}.
 As one continues along the curve, however, the solutions become increasingly nonlinear and the local theory from Proposition \ref{prop:local} does not yield any predictions.
 From the numerical calculations we can nevertheless make some observations also for large amplitudes.
 First, it appears that solutions along the global bifurcation curve depicted in Figure~\ref{fig:bifcurve1} are smooth and strictly increasing on a half-period with unique critical points on $[-\pi,\pi)$ given at $x=-\pi$ (minimum) and at $x=0$ (maximum).
 That solutions along the bifurcation curve indeed admit such a nodal pattern is established in Theorem~\ref{thm:nodal} below.